Winter & Fall TechAccel Grants

 Eligibility and Application Process

 - Giving Back

 - Only teams of at least two people are eligible to apply;

-- The lead applicant must be a student (undergraduate/graduate) or post-doc registered full-time in a McGill Faculty of Engineering program and in good academic standing;
+- The lead applicant must be a must be a Co-Founder of the startup and student (undergraduate, graduate, or postdoc) registered full-time in a McGill Faculty of Engineering program and in good academic standing;

 - Applicant teams must use the funds to advance an entrepreneurial project that is a technologically-based/innovation-driven idea (see How to Start?);

 - A team can receive no more than the maximum allowable amount per team;